matplotlib/matplotblog/content/posts/custom-3d-engine/index.md

 ![](bunny-8.png)

-So, the final script is 77 lines (with empty lines):
+The final script is 57 lines (but hardly readable):

 ```
 import numpy as np